 Pros

-• +REI return policy adds purchase confidence
+• +REI return policy and member dividend add purchase confidence

 Cons